borisrepl/boris/README.md

     ^CCancelling...
     boris>

-### User configuration files

-If you have, things you always want to do when Boris starts, such as load useful utility functions, change the prompt or set local variable, you may create a ~/.borisrc file, which will be loaded whenever Boris starts up.

-The contents of this file are just arbitrary PHP code.
-You are *not* inside the REPL itself in this file, but you have access to `$boris`, which is the REPL object.
-Here's an example ~/.borisrc that sets the prompt.

-    <?php

-    /* File: ~/.borisrc */

-    $boris->setPrompt('prompty> ');

-Boris will also look under your current working directory for this file.
-If it finds one on both locations, they will both be loaded by default (not that this is customizable at the code level).

-Thanks to [@filp](https://github.com/filp) for this feature!

 ### Using Boris with your application loaded

 You can also use Boris as part of a larger project (e.g. with your application